Virtual Interview Contest

 Eligibility: All 4-H members (age 9 to 18); no qualification is needed.

 Choose one of the three jobs listed in your age category.
-Make sure to review the full job descriptions.
+Please download the full job descriptions: 2021 Job Descriptions

 Include real-life experiences (education, work, activities, etc.) that demonstrate your qualifications for the job selected.

 Your cover letter should explain why you should be considered for the job selected.

 Step 4: Register for the contest and upload your resume and cover letter.